 Davinci IQ vs PAX 3 Battery Performance

-The PAX 3 is slightly better overall, but with the Davinci IQ you have the ability to switch in a new cell, which means, providing you have a spare cell, there is no downtime.
+The PAX 3 is slightly better overall for a single session, but with the Davinci IQ you have the ability to switch in a new cell, which means, providing you have a spare cell, there is no downtime.

 You just go from a dead cell to a live cell, just as you would on a box mod.